 Targeting Options for Dynamic Product Ads

 Although these ads have a lot of similarities to Google Shopping ads, there are some key differences as well.
 Instead of targeting based on keywords, these ads can be targeted through a variety of parameters offered by Facebook.
-Those parameters include improved Custom Audiences, which will make it easier than ever to target who sees ads based on very specific actions.
+Those parameters include improved Custom Audiences, which will make it easier than ever to target those who see ads based on very specific actions.
 One nice thing is these improvements are still available through the existing Facebook audience pixel.
 The only change is it needs to be associated with your product catalog.

-If you’re looking for a way to help your business harness everything that Facebook ads and the rest of their platform has to offer, be sure to take a look at Web Media University’s Facebook training.
+If you’re looking for a way to help your business harness everything that Facebook ads and the rest of their platform have to offer, be sure to take a look at Web Media University’s Facebook training.

 Ready to learn more?
 Web Media University offers 3 great ways to earn your Social Media Management Certification!